RubenFerreira7/FinancesManagement/README.md

 Foi usado Javascript, HTML e CSS para o desenvolvimento da aplicação.<br>

 ## English
-Application that allows you to control the user's budget<br>
+Application that allows control the user's budget<br>
 It is possible to enter a balance on the home page of the application <br>
 Place limits in the "Orçamentos" section that will compare with the amounts entered in the "Despesas" section <br>
 It was developed as a project for the "Tecnologias Web" course. <br>